ax-zyoutz/insightconnect-workflows/workflows/Scan_Asset_With_InsightVM_From_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

 Once the workflow has been imported, the following steps will need to be edited to reflect your Slack and InsightVM configurations:

-1. Update the `scan-asset Trigger` step to reflect your Slack environment.
-Edit the preset text of `change_me` in the `Match Channel` input, replacing it with a channel name from your Slack instance.
-The InsightConnect Slack chatbot will need to be added to this channel.
-This workflow is configured by default so scans may only be started from this channel.
-2. In the `Remediations Loop`, the `Scan Asset` step will need the `Site ID` input updated to reflect your newly created InsightVM (or Nexpose) site.
-Edit the input with the preset text of `change_me`.
+This workflow leverages InsightConnect's Parameters feature.
+This feature allows variables used multiple times throughout a workflow to be entered once and then referenced throughout the workflow.

+Select "Parameters" either from the Workflow Control Panel or from the Builder to begin configuration.
+There are two parameters you will need to configure in order to complete setup of your workflow:

+1. `Channel Name` Parameter needs to be provided with your Channel Name.
+2. `Site ID` Parameter needs to be provided with your Site ID.

-After updating the Slack scan-asset Trigger and the InsightVM scan step, activate the workflow in order to trigger it from the channel specified in the trigger.
+After configuring the parameters, activate the workflow in order to trigger it.
+To trigger workflow use command in your Slack environment.

 ## Technical Details